Related Posts

 Common injuries encountered during marathon training can range from minor aches to more serious conditions that require medical attention.

-Some of the most common injuries include runner’s knee, characterized by pain around the kneecap; stress fractures, which are tiny cracks in the bones that occur due to repeated stress or force; Achilles tendonitis, an inflammation of the Achilles tendon; and plantar fasciitis, a painful condition affecting the bottom of the foot.
+Some of the most common injuries include runner’s knee, characterised by pain around the kneecap; stress fractures, which are tiny cracks in the bones that occur due to repeated stress or force; Achilles tendonitis, an inflammation of the Achilles tendon; and plantar fasciitis, a painful condition affecting the bottom of the foot.

 Other common issues can be shin splints, hamstring issues, and iliotibial band syndrome.
 These injuries often result from increasing mileage too quickly, inappropriate footwear, or biomechanical imbalances.